julienalarcon-prevert/alarcon-prevert-julien-my-calculator/README.md

-Certainly!
-Since you've built a modular calculator with history management and parentheses support, a professional **README.md** should highlight these technical features.

-Here is a clean, structured README in English for your project:

----

 # My Calculator Project

 A robust command-line calculator built with Python.
 This project features a custom-built mathematical engine capable of handling operator precedence, nested parentheses, and calculation history.